ARMmaster17/HIVEbook/GLOSSARY.md

 A specific type of network that is built to support hundreds or even thousands of users at one with minimum down-time.
 Often requires higher-end hardware than can be found on the consumer market.

+## FIFO

+First In First Out stack.
+Used as a queue for one-at-a-time streams.

 ## HIVE

 The engine that manages node connections and load distribution